On the fractional stochastic integration for random non-smooth integrands: Introduction

-In this paper, we consider the stochastic integration with respect to fractional Brownian motion with $H\ge 1/2$ for random processes.
-Instead on traditional extension of the integral defined first of the piecewise constant integrands (i.e. of the Riemann sums), we used extension from the integral defined on of processes being "piecewise predictable" on a short horizon but that are not necessarily piecewise constant.
-More precisely, these integrands are adapted to the underlying filtration generated by the observations delayed up to beginning of the time intervals formed by a grid points.
-In particular, all integrands that are predictable without error on short time horizon belong to this class.
-The corresponding stochastic integral is represented via sums of integrals of two different types: one type is a standard It\^o's integral, and another type is an ordinary Lebesgue integral for measurable functions.
+We use a modification of the classical Riemann sums.
+Instead of the standard extension of the Riemann sums from the set of piecewise constant integrands, we used an extension of different sums from processes being "piecewise predictable" on a short horizon that are not necessarily piecewise constant.
+More precisely, these integrands are adapted to the filtration generated by the observations being frozen at grid time points.
+In other words, this "piecewise predictable" class includes all integrands that are predictable without error on a fixed time horizon that can be arbitrarily short.
+The corresponding stochastic integral is represented via sums of integrals of two different types: one type is a standard It\^o's integral, and another type is a Lebesgue integral for random integrands.

-On the second step, we extended this integral on a wide class of $L_2$-integrable processes with a mild restrictions on the growth rate for conditional variance for short term forecast given current observations; this growth has to feature a linear dependence with respect to the forecasting horizon (Theorem \ref{ThRI} below).
-This theorem implies estimates of first moments of the stochastic integral via a norm of a random integrand (Corollary \ref{corrI}).
+In the second step, we extended this integral on a wide class of $L_2$-integrable processes (Theorem \ref{ThM} below); the resulting integrals is denoted as $\int \cdot \dd B_H$ The corresponding condition allows a simple formulation that does not require Malliavin calculus used in \cite{Dec0,Dec}.
+This theorem implies prior estimates of the stochastic integral via a norm of a random integrand (Corollary \ref{corrI}).

-Furthermore, it is shown that the stochastic integrals depend continuously on $H$ at $H=1/2$ under some additional mild restrictions on the growth rate for the conditional variance of the future values given current observations (Theorem \ref{ThE} below).
+Furthermore, it is shown that the stochastic integrals depend continuously on $H$ at $H=1/2+0$ under some additional mild restrictions on the growth rate for the conditional variance of the future values given current observations (Theorem \ref{ThL} below).